lpelczar/P15_Udacity_MakeAppMaterial/README.md

 # Udacity Make app material

-Project 15: Make your app material - In this project, you’ll update the look and feel of an app to meet Material Design specifications using design elements, surfaces, and transitions across multiple form factors.
+Project 15: Make your app material - Transformed the user experience of a news reading app using Material Design principles.
+This includes consistent and meaningful use of Material Design UI components, fonts, color, motion and surfaces.

 ## Screenshots